 Then finally perhaps the pixillation we are most proud of was a third video we made with Orbital – the sumptuous Style – which links all the best elements of animation, pixillation and puppetry together in Kafkaesque heaven. (co-directed by Jonathan D fie foe and Luke Losey)

 …but how do you actually create pixillation, you might still ask.
-The two main ways used above are either: Work with individual frames as you would in a normal animation, and use your humans as animated puppets, repositioning the character’s pose for each new frame (this allows you to also puppeteer other objects at the simultaneously).
+The two main ways used above are either: Work with individual frames as you would in a normal animation, and use your humans as animated puppets, repositioning the character’s pose for each new frame (this allows you to also puppeteer other objects at the same time).
 Or the quicker, perhaps more common way is to simply run your camera on timelapse while your characters perform everything very slowly.